Joseph Boxhall: A Night to Remember

-After 41 years at sea, Boxhall retired in 1940.
 Boxhall was a generally taciturn and quiet man, usually reluctant to speak about his experiences on Titanic.
-However, in 1957, he acted as a technical advisor for the film adaptation of Walter Lord's historical account, A Night to Remember—later to attend the film's worldwide premiere in Odeon Leicester Square alongside Third Officer Pitman—and also gave a BBC interview in 1962.
+However, in 1957, he acted as a technical advisor to William MacQuitty for the film adaptation of Walter Lord's historical account, A Night to Remember.
+It took the persuasion of an old friend, Captain Harry Grattidge, and from his family to get him to agree with the project.

+Boxhall visited the set three times and was photographed with the film cast and crew.
+He later to attend the film's worldwide premiere in Odeon Leicester Square alongside Third Officer Herbert Pitman.